ajbeach2/sqsworker/README.md

 ```

 A Worker Struct can be initialized with the NewWorker method, and you may optionally
-define an outbound queue, and number of concurrent workers.
+define an outbound topic, and number of concurrent workers.
 If the number of workers
 is not set, the number of workers defaults to runtime.NumCPU().

 ```go